 - Calling Access with Calling Plan

 The Microsoft Phone System Licence provides all the standard PBX features and functionality that you would normally associate with a traditional on-premise or hosted voice system.
-We’ve covered this before, but here’s a reminder of what’s included:
+Here’s what’s included:

 - Auto Attendants